-The first steps in our approach for determining prices in this review is to decide on the length of the determination period, and the amount of revenue to be recovered through prices over this period.
+The first steps we took to determine prices in this review were deciding on the length of the determination period, and the amount of revenue to be recovered through prices over this period.

 To decide on the amount of revenue to be recovered, we first calculate the Council's notional revenue requirement (NRR) in this period.
-The NRR represents our view of the total efficient costs of providing the Council's regulated water, sewerage and stormwater services in each year of the determination period.28 We calculate a separate NRR for water, sewerage and stormwater services, to ensure customers who do not have access to one of more of the services do not pay for them.
+The NRR represents our view of the total efficient costs of providing the Council's regulated water, sewerage and stormwater services in each year of the determination period.30 We calculate a separate NRR for water, sewerage and stormwater services, to ensure customers who do not have access to one or more of the services do not pay for them.
 Then, for each of the water, sewerage and stormwater services, we consider an appropriate combination of usage (variable) and service (fixed) charges to recover the revenue from customers.
 To achieve this, we also need to forecast demand for services over the period.

-The sections below provide a summary of our draft decisions in this step, then discuss how and why we reached those decisions, including our consideration of the Council's proposal and stakeholders' comments.
-Chapters later in this report provide more detail on how we reached our draft decisions on prices.
+The sections below provide a summary of our decisions in this step, then discuss how and why we reached those decisions, including our consideration of the Council's proposal and stakeholders' comments.
+Chapters later in this report provide more detail on how we reached our decisions on prices.

-3.1 Summary of draft decisions on length of determination and NRR
+3.1 Summary of decisions on length of determination and NRR

-We decided to set a 3-year determination period, rather than a 4-year period as the Council proposed.
+We decided to set a 3-year determination period, rather than a 4-year period as the Council initially proposed.
 This reflects some uncertainty around the Council's forecast cost estimates for future years, as it is a newly merged Council, without imposing unreasonable regulatory burden on the Council or uncertainty for customers.
-In addition, a 3-year determination period would provide the Council with two years to collect better information, and improve its forecasts and processes before we begin our next price review.
+In addition, a 3-year determination period will provide the Council with two years to collect better information, and improve its forecasts and processes before we begin our next price review.

-We have made some significant adjustments to the Council's proposed cost estimates, reducing the NRR by \$13.7 million in the first year, and around \$16 million per annum in the second and third years.
-Our draft NRR is shown in Table 3.1.
+We have made some significant adjustments to the Council's proposed cost estimates, reducing the NRR by \$17.0 million in the first year, and \$18.7 and \$18.8 million per annum in the second and third years respectively.
+Our NRR is shown in Table 3.1.

-28 This excludes the revenue required for trade waste and miscellaneous services, as these are charged separately.
+This excludes the revenue required for trade waste and miscellaneous services, as these are charged separately.

-Table 3.1 Draft notional revenue requirement (\$million, \$2018-19)
+Table 3.1 Notional revenue requirement (\$million, \$2018-19)

 2019-20 2020-21 2021-22

-Water 73.6 73.4 74.6
+Water 72.
+2 72.2 73.9

-Sewerage 74.2 74.1 74.4
+Sewerage 72.6 72.5 72.8

-Stormwater 15.0 15.2 15.5
+Stormwater 14.8 15.0 15.3

-Total 162.8 162.8 164.5
+Total 159.6 159.7 162.0

 Council proposed 176.5 178.4 180.7

-Difference -7.8% -8.8% -9.0%
+Difference -9.6% -10.5% -10.4%